 Oaktree recognises the unique role young people have to play in the fight against poverty.
-They have the capacity to build and lead a movement to grow the community of Australians who are informed and care about global poverty.
-We believe in the importance of investing in young Australian to become leaders and changemakers in their communities.
+They have the capacity to build and lead a movement that's kickstarting important community conversations about injustice and global poverty.
+We believe in the importance of investing in young Australians to become leaders and changemakers in their communities.